JWS Consulting is a division of Johnson Winter & Slattery providing commercial consulting services.

 An expired security interest on the PPSR (subject to a few exceptions), cannot be renewed or extended and the only option available to a secured party is to submit a new registration.
 This means there will be no “continuity of perfection” and priority of that security interest will be lost.
 This clearly has serious ramifications in the event of debtor insolvency.

-Another consequence is that the new registration will be infective for a period of six months under s 588 of the Corporations Act 2001 (Cth).
+Another consequence is that the new registration will be ineffective for a period of six months under s 588 of the Corporations Act 2001 (Cth).
 This is because the new registration will have been made more than 20 business days after the creation of the security agreement.

 How to check the expiry date of a PPSR registration